 Tracking access to your site

-Firstly, a couple of warnings about Google Analytics:
+A couple of things to be aware of about Google Analytics:

 1. It can be quite a complex tool to use, although you may not find it too difficult if you are only interested in looking at some basic data.
 If you want to go further, this will require a reasonably detailed understanding of web analysis.
-There is some useful material online to help you learn, mostly provided by Google (you can see this at the bottom of the article), but you should be aware it will require some time and effort!
+There is some useful material online to help you learn, mostly provided by Google (you can see this at the bottom of the article), but you should be aware it will require some time and effort and we're not able to provide guidance on this ourselves.

 2. By embedding a Google tracking code in your website, you are giving Google the ability to associate that user with other online activity, and with various bits of data, which all go into creating a profile of that person's internet activity.
 For many people, this won't really be a concern, as the data is all relatively abstract - but if users are entering what is potentially sensitive and personally identifiable information on your site, you give someone who has access to both a) consultation responses and b) web analytics the opportunity to breach a respondent's anonymity.
 This risk is quite remote, as there is no one who is likely to both have that information and the desire to do that - but it is worth consideration in terms of your ethical stance on privacy and your data protection concerns.